Jessica Yaquinto, MA

 President and CEO

-Jessica is an ethnographer who has been working in applied cultural anthropology for twelve years.
-She has worked on over 25 ethnographic and tribal consultation projects with more than 45 tribes funded by a variety of tribal, private, state, and federal agencies including the BLM, NPS, Colorado State Historical Fund, DOD, NIH, and DOE Jessica has worked on these projects through Living Heritage Anthropology, Dominguez Anthropological Research Group, the Bureau of Applied Research in Anthropology, and Northern Arizona University, among others.
+Jessica is an ethnographer who has been working in applied cultural anthropology for thirteen years.
+She has worked on over 30 ethnographic and tribal consultation projects with more than 55 tribes funded by a variety of tribal, private, state, and federal agencies including the BLM, NPS, Colorado State Historical Fund, DOD, NIH, and DOE Jessica has worked on these projects through Living Heritage Anthropology, Dominguez Anthropological Research Group, the Bureau of Applied Research in Anthropology, and Northern Arizona University, among others.
 Additionally, she served as the park ethnographer for Grand Canyon National Park, where she compiled and managed ethnographic data for the Ethnographic Resources Inventory database and assisted the Tribal Program Manager with tribal consultation and outreach.
 Her experience includes NHPA, NEPA, and NAGPRA compliance, as well as the identification of TCP and sacred sites.
 Jessica specializes in ethnographic overviews, Community Based Participatory Research and Collaborative Ethnography, Cultural Resource Management, cultural landscape studies, and ethnohistories.
 She is the co-host of the Heritage Voices Podcast.
+Beginning in October 2019, she will serve on the Board of Directors of the American Cultural Resources Association.

 Kathleen Van Vlack, Ph.D.